idcesares/Base64-Encoder-Decoder/README.md

 ## Base64 Encoder/Decoder

 This is a simple React-based web application that provides a user-friendly interface for encoding and decoding text to and from Base64 format.
-The app utilizes the `btoa()` and `atob()` JavaScript functions for the core encoding and decoding operations.
+The app now supports full Unicode input using custom encoding utilities and exposes a server API for processing large payloads.

 ### Features

 * **Toggle between Encode and Decode modes:** A visually appealing toggle switch allows users to seamlessly switch between encoding and decoding functionalities.
 * **Real-time input and output:** The app provides instant feedback, displaying the encoded or decoded result as the user types or pastes their input.
+* **Unicode support:** Text is encoded/decoded with full Unicode compatibility.
+* **Server API:** Send POST requests to `/api/base64` to encode or decode data on the server.
 * **Loading indicator:** A loading animation provides visual feedback during the encoding/decoding process, enhancing the user experience.
 * **Error handling:** The app gracefully handles invalid Base64 input during decoding, displaying a clear error message.
-* **Responsive design:** The app is designed to work well on various screen sizes, ensuring accessibility across different devices.
+* **Responsive and accessible design:** Keyboard focus outlines and ARIA attributes help ensure accessibility across different devices.

 ### Getting Started